 Self-Camping at Oktoberfest

 If that doesn’t apply to you, the expenses involved with self-camping may end up costing even more than other accommodation options in Munich.
-If you have to buy camping gear, then this option isn’t worth bothering with at all.
+If you have to buy camping gear, then this option certainly isn’t worth bothering with at all.

-Even with your own gear, you’ll have to consider the costs involved in transporting it all.
+But even with your own gear, you’ll have to consider the costs involved in transporting it all.
 If you are flying into Munich on a budget airline, you’ll likely end up spending hundreds of euros in baggage fees alone, just to get your tent and sleeping bag to the campground.

 Then you’ll have to deal with securing a site among the city’s campgrounds that get swarmed during Oktoberfest dates.
-It ultimately can end up being more trouble than the savings are worth, depending on your circumstance.
+It ultimately can end up being more trouble than the savings are worth, depending on your circumstances.

 All-Inclusive Oktoberfest Glamping & Camping (with Unlimited Free Beer)